niksakkas/Data-Mining-Projects/README.md

 ## Project 2

-In the second project I use a dataframe containing various news articles of 5 different categories. is comprised of 4 parts:
+In the second project I use a dataframe containing various news articles of 5 different categories (business, entertainment, politics, sport, tech).
+It is comprised of 4 parts:
 <ol>
 <li>Load the training data and create a wordcloud for each category.</li>
 <li>Use this data to train multiple models to classify test data into these 5 categories.
 The models used are: